Búho Carinegro

 Behavior: This owl is primarily active at night and is known for its stealthy hunting capabilities.
 It mainly preys on small mammals, birds, and insects, utilizing its excellent camouflage to ambush prey.
 The Black and White Owl produces a series of hoots, which are often used for territorial claims and communication between mates.

-Conservation Status: The Black and White Owl is currently listed as Least Concern on the IUCN Red List.
+Conservation Status: The Black and White Owl is currently listed as Least Concern on the IUCN.

 Distribution

-Andean Region: Antioquia: Found in various mountainous areas and forests, especially in the central part of this department.
-Caldas: Commonly located in the lush, humid forests of this department.
-Risaralda: Inhabits both lowland and highland forests, especially within areas of the Coffee Cultural Landscape.
-Quindío: Present in the forests within the Coffee Triangle, preferring dense vegetation.
+Andean Region: Found in various mountainous areas and forests, especially in the central part of the department of Antioquia.
+Commonly located in the lush, humid forests of the Caldas department.
+Inhabits both lowland and highland forests, especially within areas of the Coffee Cultural Landscape in Risaralda.
+Present in the forests within the Coffee Triangle, preferring dense vegetation in the department of Quindío.

-Pacific Region: Chocó: Commonly found along the Pacific coast where the dense rainforests with high humidity are prevalent.
+Pacific Region: It is found along the Pacific coast where the dense rainforests with high humidity are prevalent.
 This region features significant biodiversity and provides ideal habitats for the Black and White Owl.

 Taxonomy